Guide: How to Cook a Steak

 Remove steak from the skillet and cover loosely with aluminum foil.
 Let stand 5 minutes.
 The steak continues to cook, so the temperature will rise about 5 degrees.
 Finish with a pinch of flaked salt.
 Serve.

 Here are the magic numbers you’ll need to determine when your steak is cooked to the degree of doneness you most prefer.
 The internal temp is when the steak should be removed from the heat.
 The steak will continue to cook so the temperature will rise during the rest period.
+Ensure perfect doneness every time.
+Shop our premium steak boxes or grab a reliable meat thermometer today.

 Preference Description Internal Temp.